duckey11/mini-survive-game/README.md

-# Mini Survive Game Online
+# Mini Survive Online

-Mini Surviv Online is a **browser-based multiplayer survival game**, inspired by games like *Surviv Fun*.
+**Mini Surviv Online** is a **browser-based multiplayer survival game**, inspired by games like *Surviv Fun*.
 Players move around a 2D map, collect items, and survive within a shrinking safe zone.
 Compete with friends in real-time and see who survives the longest!

 ---